Waste Management (environment) in Ireland Essay Sample

 The waste management process includes the collection and disposal of hazardous and non-hazardous wastes from every single unit of society.
 We will discuss some of the benefits and advantages of proper waste disposal or waste management process.
 Some of the benefits are:-

 Waste management keeps the environment clean

-Waste management keeps the environment clean and hygienic which can allow a disease-free environment.
-If proper safety measures are taken while the disposal of any wastes it will have a positive impact on the health of the people and the environment.
+Waste management keeps the environment clean and hygienic which can allow for a disease-free environment.
+If proper safety measures are taken while the disposal of any waste it will have a positive impact on the health of the people and the environment.
 It has been seen to be the best benefit of proper disposal of waste.

 It saves earth by conserving energy

 Recycling of wastes helps in the sustenance of the environment as it reduces the cutting of trees.
 Cutting of trees is done for the production of papers and as we are heading towards a paperless system we can recycle and conserve energy which can lower the consumption of earthy resources.
 Recycling can promote the optimum utilization of resources and is an eco-friendly process that saves energy and preserves the earth.

 Waste management is considered to be a high revenue-generating business that can benefit the industries and the employees working in such industries.
 It will in the future generate a profit of $60 million in this sector.
 Companies are now associating with this process and are ready to invest for a longer-term.